firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

     ```
 5. In your Azure IoT Central application make sure you have associated the device with a device template and the device is not stuck in the unassociated state awiting your approval.
 Assuming you have associated but are not seeing all your data make sure you have clicked the eyeballs next to the measures so they are displayed on the graph.
 Currently the selection of eyeballs is not preserved as state so you have to keep clicking them, bug fix coming shortly I hear :-)

-Thats my list of troubleshooting steps, I'll update this further if I see people file Github issues having specific areas of difficulty.
-The Github Issues area is also a great place to see if anyone else has had a similar issue to yours and either pile on the issue or see if has a resolution.
+Thats my list of troubleshooting steps, I'll update this further if I see people filing Github issues and having common areas of difficulty.
+The Github Issues area is also a great place to see if anyone else has had a similar issue to yours and either pile on the issue or see if it has a resolution.
 I'll try to be proactive on keeping up on issues.

 ## What now?

-Thats it you have connected a Things Node to The Things Network and connected it to an Azure IoT Central application with just a few lines of code.
-You now have all the power of Azure IoT Central at your disposal.  so you can:
+Thats it you have connected a device to The Things Network and connected it to an Azure IoT Central application with just a few lines of code.
+You now have all the power of Azure IoT Central at your disposal.
+So you can:
 * Set rules and actions using Microsoft Flow (https://docs.microsoft.com/en-us/azure/iot-central/howto-add-microsoft-flow) or Azure Logic Apps (https://docs.microsoft.com/en-us/azure/iot-central/howto-build-azure-logic-apps)
 * Visualize your data in Power BI (https://docs.microsoft.com/en-us/azure/iot-central/howto-connect-powerbi)
 * Pipe data to other Azure Services via IoT Central data export (https://docs.microsoft.com/en-us/azure/iot-central/howto-export-data)